Skip to content ↓

 Science

-As the shadow of the global Covid-19 pandemic starts to disappear, education has returned to its pre-pandemic state.
-The stringent restrictions have been removed providing the science department with the opportunity to embed the wide variety of learning opportunities that science provides our students.
+As the shadow of the global Covid-19 pandemic disappears, education has returned to its pre-pandemic state, the science department has used the opportunity to embed the wide variety of unique learning opportunities that science provides our students.

 The science department continues with our aim for all students to remember, know and do more.
 During this academic year, GL assessments will continue at key points across the school.
-Students will do a baseline GL in Year 5, followed by an exit GL at the end of Year 6.
-This will provide evidence of progress across Key Stage.
-Students will complete one further GL assessment at the end of Year 8, so that progress can be measured from entry to exit of St John’s CofE Middle School Academy.
+Students will do a baseline GL in Year 5, and a final GL assessment at the end of Year 8, so that progress can be measured from entry to exit of St John’s CofE Middle School Academy.

 Intent:

-St John's CofE Middle School Academy Science Department is committed to helping students become confident in challenging ideas and scientific theories that they are presented with within their daily lives.
+St John's CofE Middle School Academy Science Department is committed to helping pupils become confident in challenging ideas and scientific theories that they are presented with within their daily lives.

-Our mission is for all students to be challenged within lessons; be able to link their prior learning with new situations they encounter; engage in public discussions; appreciate the awe and wonder of science; develop a life-long love of science and have the skills of a scientifically literate person.
+Our mission is for all pupils to be challenged within lessons; be able to link their prior learning with new situations they encounter; engage in public discussions; appreciate the awe and wonder of science; developing a life-long love of science and have the skills of a scientifically literate person.
+This is all underpinned by our vision, which provides the foundation for our determination to ensure all our pupils have the opportunity to develop holistically: academically personally and spiritually so every individual in our community is valued and enabled to flourish as a child of God.

 The National curriculum for science aims to ensure that all pupils:

 In upper Key Stage 2 the principal focus is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
-This is done through specialist teachers facilitating discussion with students, allowing them to explore and talk about their ideas; creating their own questions about scientific phenomena; and analysing functions, relationships, and interactions more systematically.
-They will encounter more abstract ideas and begin to recognise how ideas help them to understand and predict how the world operates.
+This is done through specialist teachers facilitating discussion with pupils, allowing them to explore and talk about their ideas; creating their own questions about scientific phenomena; and analysing functions, relationships, and interactions more systematically.
+They will encounter more abstract ideas and begin to recognise how ideas help them to understand and predict how the world operates, whilst recognising that they are valued as children of God.

 In Key Stage 3 the focus is to develop a deeper understanding of a range of scientific ideas in biology, chemistry and physics.
-We aim to enable students to interconnect the three subject areas, but also across the curriculum by developing their use of scientific vocabulary, including the use of scientific terminology, units, and mathematical representations.
+We aim to enable pupils to interconnect the three subject areas, but also across the curriculum by developing their use of scientific vocabulary, including the use of scientific terminology, units, and mathematical representations.
+This will also support their spiritual development, ensuring that individuals can flourish as a child of God.

 Implementation:

-The science department has created a bespoke curriculum incorporating aspects of Snap Science, TAPS (Teacher Assessment in Primary Science) and Outstanding Science for KS2, which is taught as discreet lessons twice a week.
+The science department has created a bespoke curriculum incorporating aspects of Snap Science, TAPS (Teacher Assessment in Primary Science), Explorify and Outstanding Science for KS2, which is taught as discreet lessons twice a week.
 There is an investigative aspect to most lessons, which helps to develop their scientific thinking in preparation for Key Stage 3.
-Students are periodically assessed on the topics that they have been taught, enabling teachers to focus wave 1 intervention on areas that the students have found most challenging.
+Pupils are periodically assessed on the topics that they have been taught, enabling teachers to focus wave 1 intervention on areas that the pupils have found most challenging.
+However, we always ensure that any questions posed within the lesson stretch and challenge the more able thereby challenging them to achieve exceeding/greater depth by the end of Year 6.

 Autumn Term